1 October 2020

 What level of Swedish should I have to do this course?

-This course is for everyone!
-Beginners through to advanced learners.
+This course is great for level A1+/A2 (late beginner) and B1-B2 (intermediate).
 If you’re a total beginner, it may be a bit intense as there will be so many new words to learn in a short period of time.
-We’d recommend that you at least know a little bit to start with.
-The course is perfect for intermediate learners who still doubt how to use the verbs in all forms.
+If you still wish to do it, I’d recommend that you do it over 10 weeks instead of 5.

 What language is this course taught in?